commitdev/zero-frontend-react/README.md

 - Adding environment variables to CircleCI project.
 - Linking the CircleCi with the GitHub repository
   - Linking the circleCI will automatically trigger the first build and deploy your application to AWS S3

+___

+## FAQ

+Why is my frontend application not yet accesible?

+- It takes about 20 - 35 mins for your deployed application to be globally available through AWS CloudFront CDN.

 ### Backend Repo